Pips Answer for Friday, December 26, 2025

 I saved my [4,5] and [6,0] dominoes for that area to ensure I had enough variety.
 The 'equals' region at (1,2), (2,1), and (2,2) acted as a bridge, and once I figured out that those three had to be 2s, the whole left side of the board cleared up.
 Finally, I tackled the

-Nyt Pips hard answer for 2025-12-26
+NYT Pips hard answer for 2025-12-26

-Answer for 2025-12-26
+Complete answer for 2025-12-26 (Hard)

 Hard puzzle.
 This one was a real brain-burner because of that massive equality chain in column 1.
 Seven cells in a row all had to have the same number of pips!
 I looked at my dominoes and saw a lot of 1s and 3s.